cloudfoundry/cli/README.md

 - [Switching Between Multiple Versions](https://github.com/cloudfoundry/cli/wiki/Version-Switching-Guide)

 ## Known Issues
+**Note:** For most up-to-date information in issues and workarounds please review [the open and closed github issues](https://github.com/cloudfoundry/cli/issues)

 * On Windows in Cygwin and Git Bash, interactive password prompts (in `cf login`) do not hide the password properly from stdout ([issue #1835](https://github.com/cloudfoundry/cli/issues/1835)).
 Please use an alternative command (non-interactive authentication `cf auth` instead of `cf login`) to work around this.
 Or, use the Windows `cmd` command line.
 * On Windows, `cf ssh` may not display correctly if the `TERM` is not set.
 We've found that setting `TERM` to `msys` fixes some of these issues.